DREAM-TEAM-ULPGC/stage_2/README.md

 - Build tool: Maven (root pom.xml and per-service poms)
 - API style: REST (HTTP endpoints in control-service via Javalin, and REST endpoints in the other services)
 - Version control: Git / GitHub
-No license file was mentioned, so this README does not declare any license.

 ## Architecture Overview
 The architecture is service-oriented: each folder is an independent Java service.